Tiramisu-Compiler/tiramisu-compiler.github.io/index.md

 {% include includes.html %}

 ## Overview
-Tiramisu is a polyhedral compiler for dense and sparse deep learning (and data parallel algorithms in general).
+Tiramisu is a polyhedral compiler for dense and sparse deep learning and data parallel algorithms.
 It provides a simple C++ API for expressing algorithms and how these algorithms should be optimized by the compiler.

 The Tiramisu compiler is based on the polyhedral model thus it can express a large set of loop optimizations and data layout transformations.
 Currently it targets (1) multicore X86 CPUs, (2) Nvidia GPUs, (3) Xilinx FPGAs (Vivado HLS) and (4) distributed machines (using MPI).
 It is designed to enable easy integration of code generators for new architectures.